MarcoMeinardi/spwn/README.md

 Note that if you reinstall or update `spwn`, this variable will be overwritten.

+For the pre and post analysis commands, they are in the form `[command, timeout]`, the default commands, are just examples that do nothing.
+The `command` should contain the `"{binary}"` or `"{debug_binary}"` string in order to be formatted with the correct executable path.
+You should use `debug_binary` only if the binary will be run.
+If you set `timeout` to `false`, the program gets run with `subprocess.Popen`, thus the analysis will go on while running it, this might be used, for example, to launch the decompiler.
+If you want to run the program without a timeout (discouraged) you can set it to `null`.

 If you have any question or feature request, feel free to ask [here](https://github.com/MarcoMeinardi/spwn/issues).